 LJS manages a collective advertising fund to support brand marketing activities.
 All franchise and company restaurants contribute to the national advertising fund.

 Marketing programs are developed by Long John Silver’s team of marketing experts, with input from the Franchise Association Board.
 Long John Silver’s also supports and assists franchisees in the development and execution of local trade area specific marketing programs.

 Long John Silver’s development team is available to provide direction and feedback from the site selection process through the restaurant’s grand opening.
-We partner with franchisees and their architects/engineers heavily during the preliminary design and site-adaptation phase with the shared goals of a site and restaurant space that is optimized for success, provides a safe and healthy environment for our employees and customers, complies with jurisdictional codes and standards, and champions our dynamic “True North” identity.
-Our experienced design and construction managers support the franchisee’s construction team during the planning and execution phases, through the transition to the operations and training teams
+We partner with franchisees and their architects/engineers heavily during the preliminary design and site-adaption phase with the shared goals of a site and restaurant space that is optimized for success, provides a safe and healthy environment for our employees and customers, complies with jurisdictional codes and standards, and champions our dynamic “True North” identity.
+Our experienced design managers support the franchisee’s construction team during the planning and execution phases, through the transition to the operations and training teams.

 What are the financial requirements?

 Net worth of $500,000 with $250,000 of that in liquid capital

 What does it cost to open a Long John Silver’s?

 Excluding real estate costs, a freestanding restaurant will range from $800,000 to $1,000,000